williampiat3/ImprovingPSRemotePlay/README.md

 We'll use the text editor nano to create a script called openvpn-bridge that performs the Ethernet bridging.
 Enter on the raspberry, still as root:
 * `nano /etc/openvpn/openvpn-bridge`

- Copy and paste the following script into that (empty) file, make sure that you are changing the keyword raspberry IP, broadcast IP and router IP by their values (they are only at the beginning of the script), make sure you leave the quotation mark around them
+ Copy and paste the following script into that (empty) file, make sure that you are changing the keyword raspberry IP, broadcast IP and router IP by their values (they are only at the beginning of the script), make sure you leave the quotation mark around them.
+If you are not used to nano: once you paste the content of the file, ctrl+O for saving and ctrl + X for quitting.
  ```shell
 #!/bin/sh
 # Define Bridge Interface